mendix/docs/content/refguide/text-box.md

 ## 1 Introduction

-A **text box** is used to display the value of an attribute from an object in a textual form.
+A **text box** is used to display and, optionally, allow the end-user to edit the value of an attribute from an object in a textual form.
 It can be used to display attributes of the following [data types](data-types):

 * Autonumber
 * Decimal